 The Information is based on information made available by third parties, is subject to continuous change and no warranty is made as to its completeness, accuracy, currency, nor the fitness of the Information for a particular purpose.
-The Information is provided "as is" and reflects Sustainalytics' opinion solely at the date methodologies, data and opinions contained or reflected within the Information and does not constitute a sponsorship or endorsement of the Information by such third-party content provider.
-For more information issuers, insurers, guarantors and/or underwriters of debt securities, or investors, via different business units.
-Sustainalytics maintains measures designed to safeguard the objectivity and independence of its opinions.
+The Information is provided "as is" and reflects Sustainalytics' opinion solely at the date of its publication

-Neither Sustainalytics nor its third-party content providers accept any liability in connection with the use of
+Neither Sustainalytics nor its third-party content providers accept any liability in connection with the use of the Information or for actions of third parties with respect to the Information, in any manner whatsoever, to the extent permitted by applicable law.